artcom/acms-ui/README.md

 ```

 ### `enum`
-A list of selectable `string` values.
+A list of selectable values.

 Example:
 ```json5